 “Technology is constantly changing the way we design and construct our country’s infrastructure, enabling us to build more efficiently than ever before.
 Being trained using the latest equipment and software makes our graduates extremely valuable to employers in our industry.”

 GREG WEBSTER, BCE, MS, MSCE

-Greg earned both an MS and BCE from Auburn University and an MSCE from Purdue University.
-He is also an NSPS Level III Certified Survey Technician, is a UAS Part 107 Remote Pilot, and holds five certifications in Wisconsin’s Highway Technician Certification Program.
-His experience includes work as a project engineer for multimillion-dollar wastewater treatment projects in several states.
-He has also been a research technician on pavement material research projects for DOTs in Alabama and Indiana and has co-authored several journal articles on this research.
-He is an active member of the local chapter of the Wisconsin Society of Land Surveyors and maintains several certifications that keep him connected with modern equipment and trends.
+Greg earned both a BCE and MS from Auburn University and an MSCE from Purdue University, all in civil engineering.
+He is an NSPS Level IV Certified Survey Technician (Survey Field Manager), a UAS Part 107 Remote Pilot, and holds five certifications in Wisconsin’s Highway Technician Certification Program.
+His experience includes work as a project engineer for multimillion-dollar wastewater treatment construction projects in four different states.
+He has also been a research technician on pavement material research projects for DOTs in Alabama and Indiana and has co-authored journal articles in Concrete International and ASCE Materials Journal on this research.
+He is an active member of the Wisconsin Society of Land Surveyors.

 “Civil engineering provides our roads, airports, treatment facilities, and other municipal infrastructure we use every day.
 It is rewarding to play a role in projects that benefit our society—and help prepare students to move into in-demand careers as surveyors, inspectors, drafters, material testers, or estimators so they can tackle the challenges of our ever-growing population and ever-changing world.”